Life Skills & Mentoring

 Mentors are the parents orphanage leavers never had but always needed.
 Mentors teach essential life skills and become dependable role models for orphanage leavers.
 They make themselves available each and every day - they really go above and beyond.

 Love Russia works with Mentors, supporting them as they care for orphaned and destitute young people.

 As well as the difficulties of finding somewhere to live, for 16 year old orphanage leavers, the skills to cope with everyday challenges are just as alien.

-Mentors put a lot of their efforts into teaching the young people valuable life skills; cooking, cleaning, advice on how to spend what little money they do have, relationship advice, general health and hygiene advice and of course education about the dangers most orphanage leavers are affected by; drugs, alcohol and sexual health.
-Their naivety puts them at a higher risk than most of unwanted pregnancies and diseases.
+Mentors put a lot of their efforts into teaching the young people valuable life skills; cooking, cleaning, advice on budgeting, relationship advice, general health and hygiene advice and of course education about the dangers most orphanage leavers are affected by; drugs, alcohol and sexual health.
+Their naivety puts them at a higher risk than most of unwanted pregnancies, addictions and diseases.

 For Mentors there is little time outside of this voluntary work to earn enough to support their own families.